 Are your walls so thin you can hear your neighbors’ every sneeze?
 Then consider adding mass to your surroundings to dampen noise production.
 Our Quiet Barrier HD Soundproofing Composite is ideal for adding industrial-grade material to your walls that provides added mass while blocking out unwanted noise.
 You’ll notice right away the difference soundproofed bedroom walls can make.

 For a quicker fix, consider hanging rugs and rubber mats from your walls to alleviate the impact of unwanted sounds.
 They’ll assist you in abating noise.

 2. Controlling Noise From Doors

 If you have a gap at the bottom of your bedroom door, chances are good noise is seeping into — and out of — your bedroom through this opening.
 Consider investing in a product that will block a draft, door sweeps or seals can be installed at the bottom of your door to seal up any openings.

 From thudding footsteps to squeaky shrills, floors produce their own set of annoying sounds.
 Whether your floor is wooden or tile-lined, you’ll want to invest in a protective sheet that provides a soundproofing barrier.

 Our Impact Barrier QT Flooring Underlayment offers a solution to echoes and other noise-related issues.
 From tile floors to stone-laying settings, this particular underlayment is non-visible with ultimate sound quality control.
 You should also consider investing in thicker carpets to alleviate the impact of sounds generated from walking.

-There’s never a better time to turn your room into a sanctuary than today.
-To soundproof your room with premium products guaranteed to last, place your order online now.
+There’s never a better time to turn your bedroom into a sanctuary than today.
+To soundproof your bedroom with premium products guaranteed to last, place your order online now.